biomejs/biome/crates/rome_diagnostics/CONTRIBUTING.md

-printed in a separate section below the main advices and can be used to provide further information about a given diagnostic (for instance a fixable linter diagnostic may print a verbose advice instructing the user to run `rome check --apply` to automatically apply the fix).
+printed in a separate section below the main advices and can be used to provide further information about a given diagnostic (for instance a fixable linter diagnostic may print a verbose advice instructing the user to run `biome check --apply` to automatically apply the fix).
 - A `location` describing where the error happened.
 It can be a path to a file on the file system, a command line argument, or an arbitrary memory buffer.
 It may optionally specify a specific range within the text content of this resource,